 A Streetcar Named Desire has been on my reading wishlist since I studied American Literature for my Masters.
 Finally, I started reading it and it was worth it.
 This play was written by Tennessee Williams after World War II.

 The story begins when Blanche DuBois decides to stay with her sister Stella and her husband Stanley in New Orleans.
-From the beginning, as a reader, you can tell that Blanche is hiding something that she is not okay.
+From the beginning, as a reader, you can tell that Blanche is hiding something that she is not okay with.
 The signs that she has anxiety are seen from the get-go especially reading now when there is awareness about mental health issues.
-Stella is careful around Blanche and she knows her sister sensitive.
+Stella is careful around Blanche and she knows her sister is sensitive.
 Stanley Kowalski is Stella’s husband.
 The first impression of his character for me was that he is practical but that changed later.

 Blanche and Stella come from an aristocratic Southern family and lived in a big house called the Belle Reve.
 Stella leaves the house after she falls in love with Stanley and this leaves Blanche responsible for the estate.
 Blanche is upset when Stella asks about Belle Reve and admits that the house is lost to creditors and now she has nothing.
 It does seem like she blames Stella a little bit for leaving everything behind for Stanley.
 When she finds out that Stella is pregnant, she is overjoyed for her sister.